 Diversionary Tactics

 I’ve employed ground sensors in several countries for various missions.
 Each country had its own set of challenges.
 In Afghanistan, the terrain was medieval.
 I vividly remember using my E-Tool for the first time and feeling like I was mining for precious metals.
 It was loud, and it was hard.
-It was volcanic rock, devils ground.
+It was volcanic rock, devil’s ground.

-There was the terrain and the local population, but they rarely ventured much beyond their village or town.
+There was the terrain and the local population, but they rarely ventured beyond their village or town.
 Because of this, they knew every blade of grass, every rock formation, and every disturbance to the land.
 We had to use diversionary tactics to insert our team, usually in the dead of night.

 As the sounds of the escort patrol disappeared, I started to see lights flashing on and off on the opposite ridgeline.
 First, it was a flash off to the right, then two flashes off to the left.
 It looked like the Taliban was directly in front of our insert position.
 I thought to myself, “Fuck, they saw us.”
 We observed for a couple of hours, and the lights finally dimmed.